-There are many stakeholders concerned with address (including activities involved with addressing):
+There are many stakeholders concerned with address (including activities involved with addressing), and many of these are the intended audience for this profile:

 - assigning addresses (addressing) and managing addresses; this is a responsibility of territorial authorities in New Zealand. - using and recording addresses in various ways to undertake commerce and services.
 For example, customer services, electronic business, local and national public services, utility service providers, insurance and banking, identity management, electoral, and the 5-yearly national Census. - using addresses to discover locations or determine the proximity of people or places in contexts.
 For example, delivery logistics, emergency response, and in-car navigation.